sug44/FpvDroneForAC/README.txt

 When you are in game, you need to enable the app window by moving your mouse to the right of the screen and clicking on "FPV Drone" app
 You can enable/disable the drone by clicking the "On/Off" button.
 Or you can press F7 to get into the drone camera and F1 to switch back.
 By switching with F1/F7 you can keep the position of the drone.
 Pressing Alt+F7 has the same affect as clicking the "On/Off" button.
+The drone has no collision.
+You can adjust simulated ground level in the app with the "Ground level" slider.
 You can change any value except Fpv input values and air density in the app.
 If you want your own default values, you can set them in the assettocorsa/apps/python/FPV_Drone/config_defaults.ini file.